pconrad/ucsb-cs8-s17.github.io/_lab/lab02.md

      height of the house proportional to its width. <i>Use the drawRectangle function</i> to make part of the house - <em>abstraction is good!</em></li>
    </ol>
-   It should work correctly if used as follows:</p>
+   It should work correctly if used as follows:
 <pre>&gt;&gt;&gt; drawHouse(pat, 100)    # a really big house
 &gt;&gt;&gt; drawHouse(pat, 10)     # a tiny house (just 10 pixels wide)</pre>
 <table border="0"><tr>